Rural Municipality of Shellbrook No. 493: History

 The RM of Rozilee No. 493 was originally incorporated as a rural municipality on January 1, 1913.
 Its name was changed to the RM of Shellbrook No. 493 on October 20, 1923.

 Geography

-The boundaries of the municipality extend north by Prince Albert National Park, to the west by Canwood No. 494, Saskatchewan, to the southwest by Leask No. 464, Saskatchewan, to the south by Duck Lake No. 463, Saskatchewan, to the east by Buckland No. 491, Saskatchewan, and to the northeast by Paddockwood No. 520, Saskatchewan.
+The boundaries of the municipality extend north by Prince Albert National Park, to the west by Canwood No. 494, to the southwest by Leask No. 464, to the south by Duck Lake No. 463, to the east by Buckland No. 491, and to the northeast by Paddockwood No. 520.
 There are several First Nations Indian reserves bordering it on the northeast, between it and Paddockwood.

 Communities and localities

 The following urban municipalities are surrounded by the RM.